Ubuntu periodic tasks

 - possibility to define the relationships between the timer and any other systemd service, e.g.

-forbid parallel execution with another service using
+forbid parallel execution with another service using Conflictsinstruction;

-instruction; - systemd timer can be activated not only at the specified time but also by the complex conditions, like a minute after some hardware had been plugged.
+- systemd timer can be activated not only at the specified time but also by the complex conditions, like a minute after some hardware had been plugged.

-lists all active timers in the system.
+The command systemctl list-timers lists all active timers in the system.
 A fresh Ubuntu 21.04

 installation gives such output: